filamentphp/filament/packages/forms/docs/03-fields/14-tags-input.md

 ## Adding a prefix and suffix to individual tags

 You can add prefix and suffix to tags without modifying the real state of the field.
-This can be useful if you need to show presentational formatting to users, without saving it:
+This can be useful if you need to show presentational formatting to users, without saving it.
+This is done with the `tagPrefix()` or `tagSuffix()` method:

 ```php
 use Filament\Forms\Components\TagsInput;